amsehili/auditok/doc/examples.rst

 the beginning or end of a region, or crop a region by an arbitrary amount as a data augmentation strategy.

-The most accurate way to slice an `AudioRegion` is by using indices that directly refer to raw audio samples.
+The most accurate way to slice an :class:`AudioRegion` is by using indices that directly refer to raw audio samples.
 In the following example, assuming the audio data has a sampling rate of 16000, you can extract a 5-second segment from the main region, starting at the 20th second, as follows: